binance/binance-spot-api-docs/testnet/fix-api.md

   breach and the current limit.
 * The limit is 5 concurrent TCP connections per account for the order entry sessions.
 * The limit is 10 concurrent TCP connections per account for the Drop Copy sessions.
+* The limit is 5 concurrent TCP connections per account for Market Data sessions.

 ### Unfilled Order Count